 History of Kannada Theatre

-has contributed a great deal towards the success of its theatre.
+The History of Kannada Theatre or, theatre of Karnataka, speaks about the performing art in a great manner.
+The Kannada language has contributed a great deal towards the success of its theatre.
 The extensive usage of Kannada literature for the performance of Kannada plays has also facilitated a great deal from the time of Kavirajamarga of Nripatunga of the 9th century A.D.
-The history of Kannada theatre, atleast, the post folk era - the modern Kannada theatre - begins during nineteenth century, when the British Empire already set up its rule in present day Karnataka
+The history of Kannada theatre, at least, the post folk era - the modern Kannada theatre - begins during 19th century, when the British Empire already set up its rule in present day Karnataka.

 Development of Kannada Theatre

 Process of development of Kannada theatre, over the last century, has been momentous.
 There have been, though a little slow, major progresses made.
 With regard to professional and amateur theatre, considerable advancements have been made in the process of showmanship.
 Improvements have also been made in various other aspects like the stage sound, light, settings, make-up, costumes, scenery and also methods of portrayal.